 The National Award of Nuclear Science and History is presented annually by the National Atomic Museum Foundation to a prominent person or organization that has had an impact on nuclear issues.
 The award celebrates the wide scope of achievement and commitment to furthering scientific endeavor made by individuals in areas of military leadership, medical technology, public policy and government, energy sciences, education and space exploration.

-On March 31, 2018, Dr. Alan Stern, will receive the 21st Annual Award of Nuclear Science and History.
+On March 21, 2020, Cynthia C. Kelly, will receive the 23rd Annual Award of Nuclear Science and History.